MeanGreenUNT/storyblok-gridsome-boilerplate-jmd/README.md

 ## Storyblok client configuration

-To configure the Storyblok client we have to change the access Token, to get the token you need a [Storyblok account](https://app.storyblok.com/#!/), now that you have the token, we will go to the `gridsome.config.js` file and change the token, the file is at the root of the project:
+XTo configure the Storyblok client we have to change the access Token, to get the token you need a [Storyblok account](https://app.storyblok.com/#!/), now that you have the token, we will go to the `gridsome.config.js` file and change the token, the file is at the root of the project:

 ```js
   // in gridsome.config.js